International Care Aesthetics Network

 Ants in Your Pants

-• How do we can for people who are often told they have ‘too much energy’?
+How do we care for people who are often told they have ‘too much energy’?
 What does it look like when people respond in ways that acknowledge and recognise the ants in their pants?

 Rosheen, a Manchester-based freelance drama practitioner and community organiser, led a series of collaborative workshops that explored these questions, through the means of written testimonies and multimedia artforms.